ObjectIsAdvantag/webex-api-emulator/README.md

 Therefore, the emulator mimics Cisco Spark REST API behavior for /rooms, /messages, /memberships and /webhooks resources, and also allows you to inject User and Bots counts.

-The following features are not implemented: Administration APIs, Room moderation, People LastActivity & Status and Teams, as weel as Automatic Invitations (if non Spark users are added to rooms) and Pagination / Filtering.
+The following features are NOT implemented: Messages Attachements, Room moderation, People LastActivity & Status and Pagination, as well as Teams, Automatic Invitations (if non Spark users are added to rooms) and Administration APIs,

 ## Quickstart